Debraheem/Massive_star_binaries/index.md

-## Finding and fixing a bug in MESA (see [gh-issue-634](https://github.com/MESAHub/mesa/issues/634))
+# Finding and fixing a bug in MESA (see [gh-issue-634](https://github.com/MESAHub/mesa/issues/634))

 Now, run your model again and take note of what happens to you or the people around you.
+Only run your model for a several timesteps to see what happens.
 What computer are you using?

 If you're running on an apple arm cpu (e.g. M1), there should be no issue.
 However, if you're running using the intel cpus, chances are that pgbinary probably crashed your simulation with the following error: